 “Trying to find a mask is like digging for gold,” she said.

-In addition to manning the front desk, Helker served as a floater and her cart was not stocked with the proper equipment to enter rooms as a housekeeper as well.
+In addition to manning the front desk, Helker served as a floater and her cart wasn’t stocked with the proper equipment to enter rooms as a housekeeper, either.

-While staff administration passed along updated guidelines from New York State about how nursing homes and rehab facilities were supposed to operate during the pandemic, no formal meetings or any written action plans were ever implemented, according to Beard and Helker.
+While staff administration passed along updated guidelines from New York State about how nursing homes and rehab facilities were supposed to operate during the pandemic, no formal meetings or any written action plans were ever implemented, according to Helker and Corino.

-Aside from receiving the mask and plastic bag, Beard claims that staff were forced to reuse yellow gowns claiming, “This is not sanitary.”
+Aside from receiving the mask and plastic bag, Corino claims that staff were forced to reuse yellow gowns claiming, “This is not sanitary.”